Jones helps No. 11 USC rebuff UCLA

+LOS ANGELES -- USC had little to play for, but had no problem getting up for a meeting with its cross-town rival.

-LOS ANGELES -- Junior running back Ronald Jones II rushed for 122 yards and two touchdowns, redshirt quarterback Sam Darnold ran in a third and No. 11 USC capped its regular season with a 28-23 victory over UCLA on Saturday.
+Junior running back Ronald Jones II rushed for 122 yards and two touchdowns,sophomore quarterback Sam Darnold ran in a third and the No. 11 Trojans capped its regular season with a 28-23 victory over UCLA on Saturday.

 USC (10-2, 8-1 Pac-12) already clinched a spot in the Pac-12 championship game Dec.
-2, but it got all it could handle from its crosstown rival UCLA (5-6, 3-5).
+1, but got all it could handle from the Bruins (5-6, 3-5).
 The Trojans had particular trouble with the combination of junior quarterback Josh Rosen and junior wide receiver Jordan Lasley.

 Rosen completed 10 of his passes for 204 of his 421 yards on a 32-of-52 night to Lasley, who set a career yardage high.
 Lasley hauled in three touchdown receptions, including a 27-yarder in the corner of the end zone with 2:43 remaining to force an onside kick attempt, recovered by USC redshirt senior Matt Lopes.